 There are tough times, but in the long run, according to history, a 6-8% return per year is expected.

 When you first start your long-term plan, you must decide how and when you intend to purchase your investments.
-You have the option of purchasing the savings all at once (lump sum investing) or starting an investment schedule for dollar-cost averaging.
+You have the option of purchasing the investments all at once (lump sum investing) or starting an investment schedule for dollar-cost averaging.

 Banks and financial institutions such as credit unions are currently the primary means of obtaining what we want.